hongtaoh/TriFetch_Code/README.md

 An Online RLHF (Reinforcement Learning from Human Feedback) Workbench for medical AI.
 This tool simulates the process of a medical expert ranking model outputs and calculates the optimization updates (DPO Loss and GRPO Advantages) required to steer the model.

+Note:

+With small models, the probability of guessing correctly is low.
+I implemented rejection sampling for honest attempts, with a fallback that conditions on the correct answer to ensure the pipeline completes.
+In production with a larger model, rejection sampling would succeed more often.

 ## Quick Start

 ### 1. Install Dependencies